 Every year since, Santa’s Elves has grown.
 Today, nearly 1,000 families across the state call themselves Elves and give presents to some 2,600 children living below the poverty line.

 It’s been a win-win for all of the kids involved.
 In fact, some families who accepted gifts in the past are today giving presents as Elves in the program.

 In 2016, the nonprofit created new events to give children an opportunity to serve year-round.
 That’s why it changed its name toKidsGiving365.
 Santa’s Elves remains the flagship event around the holidays.

 Today, givers and residents are matched through the KidsGiving365 website.
 When givers go to the site, they can choose the child or children they want to help and then make an appointment to meet those kids face-to-face and hug-to-hug during the event.
 The charity works closely with the Denver Housing Authority and the Rude Recreation Center to determine the children most in need.

 KidsGiving365 is a 501(c)3 nonprofit overseen by a board of directors.
-In 2016, the city of Denver honored KidsGiving365 with its Distinguished Service Award.
+In 2016, the Denver Housing Authority honored KidsGiving365 with its Distinguished Service Award.